jhwhenry/cpd/CPD_Upgrade_485_to_510_TEST.md

 <br>

 - Migration needs to be run as root or by a user with sudo access.
-- The IBM Manta Data Lineage hot fix needs to be applied.
-- Run the `migration.sh` with nohup and set log delve to `info`

 [Migrating from MANTA Automated Data Lineage to IBM Manta Data Lineage](https://www.ibm.com/docs/en/software-hub/5.1.x?topic=migrating-from-manta-automated-data-lineage-manta-data-lineage)